systematic-magic/AgingPubMed/editorials_pdf.rst

 3. Author List
 --------------

 3.1.
-Check that author lists contains full names of authors divided by comma (,).
+Check that author list contains full names of authors divided by comma (,).
 If there are only 2 authors, then check that they are divided by "and" word.

 3.2.
 Check that author names are written formatted in black and bold font.